cornerman/scala-db-codegen/README.md

     // dbcodegenTypeMapping       := (sqlType: SQLType, scalaType: Option[String]) => scalaType,
     // Filter which schema and table should be processed
     // dbcodegenSchemaTableFilter := (schema: String, table: String) => true
+    // Whether to run scalafmt on the generated code
+    // dbcodegenScalafmt := true
     // Setup task to be executed before the code generation runs against the database
     // dbcodegenSetupTask         := {},
   )